FMLA Maternity Leave: Everything You Need to Know

 FMLA maternity leave refers to the situation where a parent of either sex requests time off from work to attend the birth or complete the adoption of a child.8 min read

-FMLA maternity leave refers to the situation where a parent of either sex requests time off from work to attend the birth or complete the adoption of a child.
+FMLA maternity leave refers to the time off from work that a parent may request in order to tend to the birth or adoption of a child.

 Preparing for Maternity Leave

-Understand a child becomes born at its choosing not the parents.
-Despite a due date most babies do not choose to be born on that day.
-Maternity-leave start dates need flexibility to work.
-A job has a flow to it.
-So, making lists of what procedures and processes become used in the daily routine makes it easier for a person to temporarily take your place.
-Leave contact information, hints on how to work efficiently, and people on the job that can help while you are away taking care of your child.
+Due dates are of no one’s choosing, so maternity-leave start dates need flexibility to work.
+Therefore, making a list of procedures and processes will make it easier for a person to temporarily take your place.
+Leave contact information, tips on how to work efficiently, and people on the job that can help while you are away taking care of your child.
 Notify human resources.